ElektraInitiative/libelektra/doc/decisions/header_include.md

 - Put all headers into one directory and use the same relative layout as will be installed.
 Then use `""`:

   This makes for an inconvenient development experience.
-It is also pretty hard to achieve for plugins and private headers would clutter the include directory.
+It is also pretty hard to achieve for plugins and private headers would clutter the include-directory.

 ## Decision

-- Utilize CMake to make the following rules work.
+The rules for including headers are:

 - Including another header from the current directory is done with:
   ```c
   #include "header.h"